It's Common: ADHD and the Uneaten Lunch

 Make Food Fun

-Kids with ADHD may not eat enough because they get bored with a meal quickly.
+Some kids with ADHD don’t eat enough because they get bored with meals quickly.
 Give them a plate that grabs their attention.
 Use cookie cutters to shape sandwiches.
 Arrange food on the plate to make designs or faces.
-Offer containers of sauces and dips to make the meal more interesting.
+Offer sauces and dips to make the meal more interesting.
 It can help too if you let your child take part in grocery shoping and making his own fun lunches.
 Doing so will help him take more interest in eating his own food.

 Serve Smaller Portions of High-Calorie Foods

-If medications turn your kids off from food, serve fave foods first.
-That way, they'll be more likely to eat them.
-Smaller portions may be more appetizing.
-Start the meal with higher-calorie foods, like meat and grains.
+If medications turn your kid off from food, serve his fave foods first -- he’ll be more likely to eat.
+Start with high-calorie foods, like meat and grains.
 Small portions may have more appeal.
-When you serve veggies, add cheese or olive oil to raise the calorie count.
+When you serve veggies, add cheese or olive oil to boost the calorie count.

-Whether your child is a light eater or they tend to overeat out of boredom or for stimulation, a nutritionist or pediatrician can offer healthy food suggestions.
+Whether he’s a light eater or overeats out of boredom, a nutritionist or pediatrician can help you both make healthy choices.

 Create Calmer Dinners

-If your kid tends to bolt from the table after a few bites, change your dinner habits.
+Does your kid bolt from the table after a few bites?
+Change your dinner habits.
 Try to calm things down.
-Have your child sit next to you, rather than next to a sibling.
+Have her sit next to you, instead of a sibling.
 Dim the lights or play soothing music.
-Seat him facing away from distractions, such as mirrors or windows.
-Then, engage your child in conversation, asking about specific things that happened during his day.
+Have her face away from mirrors or windows that might draw her mind away from the meal.
+Ask her questions about things that happened during the day.

 Be Flexible With Meal Times

-Kids with ADHD may not be hungry at regular mealtimes.
+Kids with ADHD may not be hungry at regular times.
 Work with them.
-Try moving family dinner later.
-Or let kids who aren't that hungry have a very light dinner and offer them snacks later in the evening.
-You can leave out non-perishable food on the counter after the meal, so they can graze as their medication wears off and their hunger returns.
+Try moving the family dinner later.
+Or, feed kids who aren't that hungry a light meal and offer snacks later in the evening.
+Leave non-perishable food on the counter, so kids can graze as their medication wears off and hunger returns.

 Should You Ban Food Additives?

-While there's some evidence that food additives or food coloring could affect ADHD symptoms, we don't know for sure.
-If you want to avoid those foods, there's no risk.
+We don't know for sure if food additives or coloring affect ADHD symptoms.
+If you want to avoid those foods, there's no risk in doing so.
 Try it for a few months to see if it helps.